antaresproject/docs/docs/core_modules/acl.md

 ## Groups

-Acl is a module for handling users' access permission to resources.
+Acl is a module for users' resources rights service.
 The panel is available at the address below:

 ```bash
 /{area}/acl/roles/index